omega8cc/boa/docs/BUILDTESTS.md

 copy unless it adds advisories or cannot be checked for them.
 Their core minors are past security support, so core advisories remain.

-EzContent's JavaScript libraries (Dropzone, Colorbox, Slick, from asset-packagist) are also moved, same versions, to `web/libraries/`, where the modules look for them: its first build left them in `vendor/`, and Dropzone's missing library stopped `updatedb` on every clone.
+EzContent's JavaScript libraries (Dropzone, Colorbox, Slick, from asset-packagist) also move, same versions, to `web/libraries/`, where the modules look for them: without Dropzone's library there, its requirement check stops `updatedb` after a clone or migration of an EzContent site.

 CK2 resolves one package from a
 GitHub repository; when GitHub refuses anonymous requests (rate limit), its row says